labgrid-project/labgrid/doc/configuration.rst

 Currently available are:

 ``apc``
-  Controls an *APU PDU* via SNMP.
+  Controls *APU PDUs* via SNMP.

 ``digipower``
-  Controls a *DigiPower PDU* via a simple HTTP API.
+  Controls *DigiPower PDUs* via a simple HTTP API.

 ``digitalloggers_http``
-  Control a *Digital Loggers PDUs* that use the legacy HTTP API.
+  Controls *Digital Loggers PDUs* that use the legacy HTTP API.
 Note that host argument must include the protocol, such as ``http://192.168.0.3`` or ``http://admin:pass@192.168.0.4``.